 Brain Body Diet, Sara Gottfried, MD

 Levels advisor Dr. Gottfried explains the relationship between brain health and our overall health, and how both can be impacted by sugar consumption and poor metabolic fitness.
 She presents a comprehensive dietary and lifestyle plan to improve the well-being of our metabolic systems, and by extension, our brain.

 Fat Chance and Metabolical, Robert Lustig, MD

-Dr. Lustig’s 90-minute video Sugar: The Bitter Truth helped millions of viewers see the destructive power of sugar.
-In this book, he dives deeper into the history and politics of our sugar-filled diet, and offers a plan for overhauling the global food system.
+Levels advisor Dr. Lustig’s 90-minute video Sugar: The Bitter Truth helped millions of viewers see the destructive power of sugar.
+In Fat Chance, he dives deeper into the history and politics of our sugar-filled diet, and offers a plan for overhauling the global food system.
 In his new 2021 book Metabolical, Dr. Lustig takes on processed food—the damage it does to our bodies and the systems that have taken root to push it on us.

 How to Not Die, Michael Gregor, MD